reasonml-dublin/reason-meetup-two/README.md

 If you are Linux or OSX this should come prepackaged with your OS.
 If you are on Windows, you may need to install it.

-You can the downloads on this page: [Node.js download](https://nodejs.org/en/download/)
+You can the see downloads on this page: [Node.js download](https://nodejs.org/en/download/)

 ## Reason-cli